Where to see Odd Jelly Out in 2019:

 Drawing inspiration from Jelly Babies – the iconic British candy – each Odd Jelly Out form is hand cast and created from fiberglass, glass, mirror and steel.
 All forms are LED-lit internally for colorful and glowing night-time use.

-Variations of the Odd Jelly Out project have been shown at Burning Man, Black Rock City NV (2017, 2018), the Desert Arts Preview in San Francisco CA (2018), as well as the Arts-A-Glow festival in Burien WA (2018).
-It is also being exhibited as part of the Luminata festival in Seattle WA (2018) and Redmond Lights in Redmond WA (2018) and Radiant Beings in SODO, Seattle WA.
+Variations of the Odd Jelly Out project have been shown at Burning Man, Black Rock City NV (2017, 2018), the Desert Arts Preview in San Francisco CA (2018), Arts-A-Glow in Burien WA (2018), Luminata in Seattle WA (2018) and Redmond Lights in Redmond WA (2018) and Radiant Beings in SODO, Seattle WA.
 Eight figures from the OJO family currently were selected for public art placement at Redmond Downtown Park (Nov 2018 – Jan 2019) and a brand new solo installation including 20 figures entitled Odd Jelly Out: Introversion will be showing at Fogue Studios & Gallery in Seattle WA in April-May 2019.
 This will be the first time OJO figures will be on sale to the general public.

 The OJO family diaspora has spread to the US, South America and Asia, and a customized OJO was even taken on a NASA research mission to the Atacama Desert in early 2018.

 See Jasmyne Keimig’s review and recommendation in The Stranger: https://www.thestranger.com/slog/2019/05/14/40203036/these-sculptures-would-be-terrifying-to-encounter-when-youre-off-your-tits-on-drugs

 © All content on this site Missy Douglas/uckiood 2019